jobrouter/typo3-process/Documentation/developer.rst

    Transferring data sets

 As you can see from the diagram, you can prepare multiple instances.
-The different instances can be started on different JobRouter installations – depending on the configuration of the step link in the :ref:`Process module <module>`.
+The different instances can be started on different JobRouter® installations – depending on the configuration of the step link in the :ref:`Process module <module>`.